Wilmot Hyde Bradley

 Wilmot Hyde Bradley (commonly shortened to Bill Bradley; April 4, 1899 - April 12, 1979) was an American geologist who served as Chief Geologist of the U.S. Geological Survey from 1944 to 1959, and as President of the Geological Society of America in 1965.
 He was the tenth Chief Geologist, and his tenure was the longest of any Chief Geologist at the time.

 Bradley was born on April 4, 1899 in Westville, Connecticut; the son of Anna Miner Hyde and John Lucius Bradley.
 He attended college at the Sheffield Scientific School of Yale University.
 At Yale, he first studied engineering and then chemistry, but switched his major to geology in his senior year and graduated with a Bachelor of Philosophy degree in 1920.
-He was an officer of the college while attending Yale.
+From 1920 to 1921, he was an instruction assistant in geology at the university.

 The summer after he graduated, Bradley's first U.S. Geological Survey assignment was serving as a field assistant to Frank C. Calkins in the Wasatch Mountains of Utah.
 For the next two years, Bradley pursued graduate studies at Yale, while working in the summers as an aide to Julian D. Sears.
 It was during this time that he first became interested in the Green River Formation, and he volunteered himself as a full-time employee of the Survey; in 1922 he began studying the oil shale potential of the region.
 In 1927, he received his Doctor of Philosophy degree from Yale.
 As a result of his work on the Green River Formation, in 1941, John Joseph Fahey named a mineral bradleyite in Bradley's honor.
 In 1943, Bradley co-founded the Geological Survey's Branch of Military Geology and served as its chief.